 “It was a weird process.
 We made a wedge.
 That’s a visual effects term.
 It was done in quick time.
 We would scroll the length up and down.
 And we wrapped it around a frame.
 Of course we were worried about the rating.
 Yeah.
 We are still nervous about it.
 It wasn’t so much about taking any inches off.
 It was more about how many times you get to see him.
 We have an R rating right now.
 So they’ve seen him.
 Maybe, partly because he is CG, they thought it was okay.
 It was a really practical decision to make it that length.
 Then we put him in the thong, which is CG.
 We basically took his outfit from the book.
 But, as in the book, we took it off him.
 Because he just lets it go.
 He certainly lets it all hang out.

 Despite a looming court battle over who owns the distribution rights to Zack Snyder’s Watchmen, Warner Brothers is still moving full steam ahead with its marketing of the film.
 And Zack Snyder’s epic was given another great push of optimistic support today with an advanced sneak preview and lecture held at The Lot in West Hollywood.
 Not only did Snyder talk with us about Dr. Manhattan’s extremely lush groin region, he also answered questions from a packed house full of journalists and film industry types.
 And he answered pretty much all of the major questions you wanted to know.

-Watchmen sequel?
+Is there going to be a Watchmen sequel?
 When asked if the actors have a clause in their contracts stating that there could be one, Zack answered: